 So, what happens if you ignore these small leaks for a long period of time?
 The answers may surprise you and will likely have you calling in the home leak repair professionals immediately.

 Let’s take a look at some of the most common problems associated with putting off home leak repair.

 In addition to the health concerns described above, mold and mildew caused by leaking pipes can cause a persistent foul odor to build up within the home.
-If left untreated for an extended period this musty scent can permeate soft fabrics in the home making it difficult to entirely eradicate.
+If left untreated for an extended period, this musty scent can permeate soft fabrics in the home making it difficult to eradicate entirely.

 Not all home plumbing leaks occur inside the home.
 Pipes leaking on the exterior of your home can cause significant damage as well.
 A pipe that is allowed to continue leaking around the foundation of the home for an extended period of time can lead to soil erosion around the base of the home.